 Meaning

-“You have a good many little gifts and virtues, but there is no need of parading them, for conceit spoils the finest genius.
-There is not much danger that real talent or goodness will be overlooked long, and the great charm of all power is modesty.” presents a viewpoint centered on life.
-It implies that life rarely follows a perfect plan and encourages us to remember that adaptability helps us grow.
+The message behind “You have a good many little gifts and virtues, but there is no need of parading them, for conceit spoils the finest genius.
+There is not much danger that real talent or goodness will be overlooked long, and the great charm of all power is modesty.” revolves around life.
+It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.

 Theme